MartinStamenkovski/NSPersist/README.md

 user.name = "Test Name"
 user.save()
 ```
-As you can see the main context is accessible via `.main` property, and `user.save()` inserts in the main context by default,  or you can specify another context in it's parameter like this `user.save(context: backgroundContext)`.
+As you can see the main context is accessible via `.main` property, and `user.save()` inserts in the main context by default,  or you can specify another context in its parameter like this `user.save(context: backgroundContext)`.

 **Example usage of get request or `fetch`**
 ```swift